Livelihoods and economic inclusion

 UNHCR works to promote livelihoods and economic inclusion for refugees.
 We advocate for their right to work and support them in becoming more resilient and achieve self-reliance.

-A powerful way to do so is to work for a living.
 Through decent work, refugees and displaced people can provide for their families’ needs, maintain their dignity, become more resilient and be empowered to shape their future.
 Being able to work and making use of their skills and talents also allows refugees to contribute to their host communities.

 How does UNHCR help?